 exercise any other powers of the Vice-President set out in this Constitution.

-Role of the Finance Officer: The Finance Officer shall:
+Role of the Finance & Engagement Officer: The Finance & Engagement Officer shall:

-oversee the financial performance of UCSA;

-oversee the maintenance of the financial records of the UCSA; and
+oversee the financial performance and reporting of the UCSA;

+lead efforts to engage Students in order to ensure continued UCSA relevance;

-exercise any other powers of the Finance Officer set out in this Constitution.
+exercise any other powers of the Finance & Engagement Officer set out in this Constitution.

+act as and assume the powers of the President when both the President and Vice President are absent at the same time.

 Role of the Post-Graduate Representative: The Post-Graduate Representative shall represent the interests of the Student Members who are also post-graduate Students.